 Hero Harbor was founded in November 2018 with a mission to provide our nation’s Heroes with an easy to use, id verified technical solution for finding and connecting with others like them.
 Later that mission was expanded beyond its digital borders to also provide transitional housing communities where Heroes and their families can ease back into civilian life guided by like-minded mentors.

 Creative co-founder Dawn Keegan is a four-year Marine veteran who served as Public Affairs/Combat Correspondent.
-She spent two years at Parris Island where she was privileged to interview WWII Battle of Iwo Jima Medal of Honor recipient Jacklyn Harrell Lucas , voluntarily deployed in support of Desert Storm and served as the Northern Bureau Chief for a year in Okinawa, Japan.
+She spent two years at Parris Island where she was privileged to interview WWII Battle of Iwo Jima Medal of Honor recipient Jacklyn Harrell Lucas.
+She voluntarily deployed in support of Desert Storm and served as the Northern Bureau Chief for a year in Okinawa, Japan.

 During her service, Dawn received the National Defense Service Medal, the Southwest Asia Service Medal with 1 star, the Kuwait Liberation Medal with Palm, a Good Conduct Medal, the Sea Service Deployment ribbon, two letters of appreciation, a certificate of commendation, and a meritorious mast.